In Alaska, all evictions follow the same process:

 If the tenant does not choose to contest the eviction, the process will proceed via the steps below.

-If the tenant did not contest the eviction, the landlord may move forward with filing a default motion judgment to obtain a Judgment for Possession.
+If the tenant did not contest the eviction, the landlord may move forward with filing a default motion judgment to obtain a judgment for possession.
 The eviction hearing will be held within 15 days of the date the complaint was filed with the court.
+If the tenant fails to appear for the eviction hearing, it will not be continued, and the judge will make a ruling on the eviction that day.

 If the tenant fails to appear for the eviction hearing, it will not be continued, and the judge will make a ruling on the eviction that day.

-If the tenant did contest the eviction, the tenant may be required to pay the Court Clerk the amount of any outstanding rent and any rent until the lawsuit is over.
-If there is a disagreement over the amount of rent owed, the tenant may file a motion with the court to have the amount determined.
+If the tenant does contest the eviction, the tenant may be required to pay the Court Clerk an agreed upon amount of any outstanding rent and any rent until the lawsuit is over.
 Landlords must appear in court.
 If a properly served tenant fails to show up for the court date, the court will automatically rule in favor of the landlord.

 To prepare for the hearing the landlord and tenant should bring the following: